 But in spending quality and deep time in the Word, and in prayer, communing with Christ, coming to know Him, going to His Word, not just as ritualistic to work through your daily reading, but the stop and see Christ, to watch Him as He walked and talked… admire Him, to hear His words, see how He talked, and listen to His promises.
 You do that day in and day out and then you know what?
 Suddenly you come to realize the power of sexual sin is fading as the glory of Christ is increasing in my site.

 And as my person is being shaped and conformed and molded to Him by the Spirit.
 Resurrection power is being channeled a little more by degrees, a little more, a little more, a little more.
-But it is a irresistible power.
+But it is an irresistible power.
 It is the raw power of God and sin cannot hold up against it.
 Temptation cannot hold up.
 It’s not just God giving me a way out.
 It’s the power of God killing old desires of the body and putting new desires and they are real.
 And they’re powerful.
 They’re felt.
 The tug is diminished and there’s a draw, a pull in another direction.

 But, there’s no substitute.
 You cannot walk in the Spirit unless you’re finding Christ, unless you’re finding His glory.
 There will be no power any other way.
 And that’s where the Galatians went wrong.
 They were seeking to be perfected by the law.
 You seek to be perfected anywhere, any way, any how, other than Christ, failure!
 Mark it down.
-You can grit your teeth, go to sexual immoral-ous, anonymous or whatever.
+You can grit your teeth, go to sexual (unintelligible) or whatever.
 I don’t think there is such a thing, but…

 Look, you can try all the human ways.
 You can try all the human means and they’re not going to work.
 They won’t do it.
 You’ll not tame that dragon.
 There’s only one way, the power of God slaying it, by the Spirit, you’ve got to put these deeds of the body to death.
 Which means you’re reliant, not on your own strength, or on the world.
 You’re reliant on the power of God by way of the Spirit.